-This article provides information and guidance related to the barcodes supported.
+This article provides information and guidance related to the barcodes supported by InfraLink.

 The InfraLink mobile application supports numerous barcode types representing the most common applications, as summarized below.